hucker/ten8t/README.md

 These generally take the form of you wrapping them up with data specific to your system.

-The rules shown below trigger errors if there are any log files > 100k in length and if they haven't been updated in the last 5 minutes using rules from based on the `pathlib` packages
+The rules shown below trigger errors if there are any log files > 100k in length and if they haven't been updated The rules shown below trigger errors if there are any log files > 100k in length and if they haven't been updated in the last 5 minutes using rules from based on the `pathlib` packages

 <!--file ../src/ten8t/uv_ten8t/uv_rule_clip.py-->